 KL for the Sustainable Foodie Traveller

 This would not be a true Malaysian-written guide if it didn't begin with food!
 There is a mind-blowing diversity and availability of food in Malaysia, throughout the country.
 But what if you're looking for a little extra value other than just the culinary one?

 This site is basically like the Airbnb/Couchsurfing for restaurants.
 You select the local home chef that you want to visit.
 Then they make you a home-cooked meal and host you for a pleasant dinner evening.
 I've tried this myself in Kuala Lumpur with a couchsurfer, and lucked out with a wonderful hostess.

 This is a local social enterprise that caters and organises meals cooked by KL's many refugee communities.
 Malaysia receives a great many refugees from the region (mainly Rohingya fleeing ongoing genocide in Myanmar) as well as internationally.
 This is despite getting no formal recognition of their status here.
 Picha Project is a Malaysian enterprise that aims to provide empowerment through livelihood for refugees sheltering in Kuala Lumpur, and introduce the culture of the refugees' origin countries through their food.

-KL Sustainable Traveller tip: Zero Waste
+KL for the Zero Waste Traveller

 Zero Waste app

-Although biking is pretty much the most sustainable transport option, bear in mind that Malaysian traffic can be unpredictable (you have travel insurance, right?).
+Although scootering is pretty much the most sustainable transport option, bear in mind that Malaysian traffic can be unpredictable (you have travel insurance, right?).
 Even though there are (sort of) bike lanes in some places, they are sometimes on the side of proper roads without a barrier.
 Also, motorcyclists often commandeer these lanes as 'shortcut' routes to bypass traffic on proper roads.

-KL Sustainable Traveller tip: Culture
+KL for the Sustainable Culture Traveller

 Mah Meri Cultural Village